lyteabovenyte/cloned_users_cli/README.md

 	Timestamp time.Time `json:"timestamp"`
 }
 ```
+as well there is a utmpx package in Go. that if you are interested in the interface and types
+represented by the package you can visit [utmpx package repo](https://github.com/stephane-martin/skewer/tree/2081a449f6b4/sys/utmpx).
+trust me it worth it to have a look 🤝

-so I tried to implement a binary file with `go` that you can execute in you shell to use it, just for fun. ( thanks jadi :) )
+so I tried to implement a binary file with `go` that you can execute and use it, just for fun.

 #### usage:
 - first clone the repo
 - change the mode of the repo so it can be executed
-`chmod +x /your/dir/than/contains/the/app/repo`
+`chmod +x /your/dir/that/contains/the/app/repo`
 - cd to the app dir
 `cd /cloned_users_cli/app`
 - build the binary of the app